 Regina Harlan Boyles, the daughter of a minister, is a retired marketing director.
 A graduate of Mississippi College, Mrs. Boyles is a strong supporter of missions and served as missions chair in her church for many years.
 She has served on the boards of the Mississippi Symphony Orchestra, YWCA, Phi Mu House Corporation and is a past president of several civic organizations.
 Her husband, Derwood, served on the WBS Board of Trustees for many years.
 They have two children and five grandchildren.

-David Chandler is the southeastern regional manager for Forbo Flooring Systems.
+David Chandler is the Director of Industrial Segments for Forbo Flooring Systems.
 He graduated from the University of West Georgia with a double major in marketing and management.
-David has been a trustee of WBS for 15 years and is committed to spreading the message of “heart holiness” around the world.
-He and his wife of 32+ years, Christie, have two grown daughters and three grandchildren.
+David has been a trustee of WBS for 19 years and is committed to spreading the message of “heart holiness” around the world.
+He and his wife of 36 years, Christie, have two grown daughters and five grandchildren.
 David enjoys reading, walking, and traveling.

 James I. Howard